influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 {{% note %}}
 We are working on the upgrade process for users running Docker and 1.8.x.
-Please hold off on upgrading for now!
+Please hold off on upgrading for now.
 {{% /note %}}

 There is no plan for a 32-bit build of InfluxDB 2.0.